Maine Buddy Program

 Emotional Support from someone who’s been there

-- Buddies are there to listen to you, even on your darkest day.
+- Mentors are there to listen to you, even on your darkest day.

-- Buddies use their unique perspective to provide support, hope and encouragement.
+- Mentors use their unique perspective to provide support, hope and encouragement.

-- Buddies share their cancer stories and coping strategies.
+- Mentors share their cancer stories and coping strategies.